 Chart 1: Cumulative Installed Capacity of Photovoltaic (Solar PV) Power Plants in Europe (in GW) 2010 ÷ 2019; Sources: SolarPower Europe, Renewable Market Watch™

 There has been a huge spike in demand for solar power all over the world.
 Especially, the governments in European countries are supporting with clean energy-friendly policy, increasing credit availability, and offering financial incentives, reported the Renewable Market Watch™.
-More European countries have made long-term plans to come up with solar plants with significant capacities, which will consolidate the continent’s position as a dominating force in solar energy
+More European countries have made long-term plans to develop solar plants with significant capacities, which will consolidate the continent’s position as a dominating force in solar energy.

 Solar Resource Potential of Europe

 Geographically, all European countries are suitable for the production of solar photovoltaic energy throughout the whole year.
 The solar radiation potential on the European territory is considerable despite the large differences in the sunlight intensity between the various countries.
-Due to the geographical location solar energy potential of Southern Europe is higher than Northern Europe.
-The average annual sunshine duration is roughly 2,130 hours and the average solar radiation resource is between 1,080 kWh/m2 and 2,200 kWh/m2.
+Due to the geographical location, the solar energy potential of Southern Europe is higher than in Northern Europe.
+The average annual sunshine duration is roughly 2,130 hours, and the average solar radiation resource is between 1,080 kWh/m2 and 2,200 kWh/m2.

 Chart 2: Solar Resource Map of Europe and Central Asia 2018; Sources: World Bank Group, ESMAP, SolarGis

-Reduced solar power in the northern part of the Scandinavian countries is largely attributed to very low values of solar irradiation during the cold season.
+Reduced solar power in the northern part of the Scandinavian countries is largely attributed to shallow solar irradiation values during the cold season.
 However, during the warm season, solar power is available everywhere—even in the northern part of the Scandinavian countries.

 Large Scale Solar Photovoltaic (PV) Market Activity in Europe